-Introduction to Tea Growing Areas in Northwest Vietnam
+Introduction to Tea Growing Areas in Northern Vietnam

 Tea has been produced and consumed in Vietnam for more than 1000 years.
 Many styles of tea including Green, Black, White, "Puerh", Oolong and more are produced in Vietnam today.
 Old growth, wild origin tea trees can be found in many provinces in North/ Northwest Vietnam including Sơn La, Yên Bái, Hà Giang, Lào Cai, Lai Châu, Điện Biên, Tuyên Quang and Hòa Bình.
 Tea in these areas is most commonly produced by people of the Dao, H'Mông and Kinh ethnicities.
 The purpose of this article is to give a brief introduction to the more established wild-origin tea producing areas in Vietnam.
 For additional information and resources on Vietnamese tea, please feel free to get in touch with us and we can point you in the right direction!